-What enforcement actions are taken?
+What enforcement actions can be taken?

 - Taking control of goods